 On the boardwalk—which isn't made of boards but concrete—you'll see fortune tellers, artists, hawkers, and buskers, mixing with rollerblading chicks in the smallest of thong bikinis.
 And that's only the beginning.
-In various visits, we've encountered a band of chanting Hare Krishnas, a dog wearing sunglasses, GI Joe crawling along the sidewalk and a host of other characters.
 An hour strolling up and down the beachfront is entertaining to the max.

 Venice Beach is more than just the sidewalk scene.
 Stroll a little way from the busy parts to the pier and walk out over the water for a quiet break—or walk out to the Graffiti Walls to admire some great examples of outdoor art.

-This beachside town got the name Venice from early developer Abbot Kinney's dream to emulate the canal-lined Italian city beside... the Pacific Ocean.
+This beachside town got its name from early developer Abbot Kinney's dream to emulate the canal-lined Italian city beside the Pacific Ocean.
 It's only a few blocks' stroll to the remnants of those old waterways, lined with cute, pastel-colored houses and water flowing beneath arched, white bridges.
 Or head over to Abbot Kinney Boulevard for boutique shopping and some excellent restaurants.